 The nature of this programme means that PDP is embedded throughout and is reflected in the programme as a whole, primarily through the use of the reflective professional portfolio as a key developmental tool.
-This portfolio will be developed in Pebblepad as your progress through the programme, and will contain reflections and supporting documents that you have compiled throughout your studies in response to structured exercises.
-This portfolio will be reviewed as you progress by both your module and personal tutors.
+This portfolio will be developed in PebblePad as you progress through the programme, and will contain reflections and supporting documents that you have compiled throughout your studies in response to structured exercises.
+This portfolio will be reviewed by both your module and personal tutors.